Laser Treatment for Toenail Fungus

 To prepare the toenails for treatment, they are gently thinned with a micro bur that cools and sanitizes your nails with an anti-microbial mist.
 Next, an anti-fungal footbath is used to reduce the fungal build up on the skin of the feet and ankles.
 This is necessary to reduce the risk of re-infection after inactivation with the Cutera or Pinpointe laser.

 The laser treatment begins with microbursts of the laser beam equally distributed over each infected toenail to “scrub” the nail of infection.
 Sometimes the patient experiences a little warming with the treatment, but never enough to require anesthesia.
 The laser treatment is completed in 20-30 minutes and the patient is free to resume all normal activities, including nail polish.
 Recommendations will be made on how to manage your nail conditions and a follow up is scheduled in 4 and 8 months.
+In severe and stubborn nail infections, sometimes safe oral medications are used to penetrate the nail root.
 Noticeable nail clearing may begin in 3-4 months.
 After 6-12 months most nails look significantly better and there is no need to keep your feet hidden!
 Let the sun shine in!

 Can fungus toenail infections spread to other parts of my body?

 If you have a fungus living in only one of your toenails, it is very likely that it is also living in a dormant form under other toenails and on your skin.
 As it breeds, it breaks down your healthy toenails and skin, and makes them more porous for other more dangerous germs to penetrate your body.